bennett-cady/Globetrotter/README.md

   * Services - ForecastService
     * Calls ApiCaller object, then makes calculations based on the results received
  * ApiCaller - sends api calls to weatherapi.com, and returns the result
+ * Note: Location controller skips calling a service and calls ApiCaller
  * Location- object for storing data about the locations